 Welcome to the UniMentor Program

-Students who are starting their study here can get support from a UniMentor to settle quickly and successfully in to life at the University.
+Undergraduate students in their first year, on-line or on-campus, can request support from a UniMentor to settle quickly and successfully in to university life.

-UniMentors are experienced students studying the same (or a similar) course who help new students by answering their questions, explaining how things work and providing tips on how to 'survive and thrive'.
+UniMentors are experienced students who help new students by answering their questions, explaining how things work and providing tips on how to 'survive and thrive'.

 A UniMentor is a friendly, positive and empowering person who's 'been there' and 'done that'.
 As trained volunteers, UniMentors have a strong commitment to helping other students settle in and feel like they belong.
-They are able to provide advice on a wide range of student issues, from understanding an on-line study environment and locating important University services to where to buy the best coffee!
+They are able to provide advice on a wide range of student issues, from understanding MySCU to locating important University services.

 Although they not an academic tutor, UniMentors can share their study tips to help new students settle in to an academic routine with knowledge and confidence.